drkgyoung/UK_Biobank_codelists/README.md

 ### Codelist contents
 * **gp\_\*\_diabetes**: any type of diabetes mellitus
 * **gp\_\*\_diabetes_exclusion**": types of diabetes mellitus which are not Type 1 or Type 2 diabetes
 * **gp\_\*\_hba1c**: HbA1c tests.
-See below note on implemntation.
+See below note on implementation.
 * **gp\_\*\_pbcl_hba1c**: HbA1c tests from the Pathology Bounded Code List (PBCL).
 The PBCL defines codes used in electronic reporting from pathology labs to GPs.
 Patient biomarker measurements with these codes may be more reliable than measurements with non-PBCL codes, as the latter are more likely to have been inputted manually by a GP.
-See below note on implemntation.
+See below note on implementation.
 * **gp\_\*\_diabetes_meds**: glucose-lowering medications (including insulin).
 Note that 'actos ' includes a final space to prevent matching to medications containing lactose etc.
 * **gp\_\*\_glucagon**: glucagon
 * **gp_\*\_test_strips**: glucose testing strips.
 See below note on implementation.